MariaDB/server/scripts/sys_schema/README.md

 ##### Description

-Returns the major version of MySQL Server.
+Returns the major version of MariaDB Server.

 ##### Returns